 Anytime students or parents are concerned about the disposition of an attendance violation; they are encouraged to contact the teacher or building administrator for clarification.
+Commented [MD9]: Take this out?

 PROBLEM SOLVING APPROACH

 For students exhibiting academic and/or behavior difficulties in the classroom the following steps will be followed: